Speed of sound peak in isospin QCD: a natural prediction of the Medium Separation Scheme

 In {}Fig.~\ref{fig:cs2_ensembles}, we show the behavior of the speed of sound as a function of the isospin chemical potential for both regularization prescriptions in the NJL model.
 Our results are compared with those obtained from the LQCD ensembles of Refs.~\cite{Abbott:2023coj,Abbott:2024vhj}.
 To more closely match the value of $m_\pi$ used in the lattice, we have adopted the parameter set II in this case.
 Evidently, the MSS results show excellent agreement with the LQCD data, lying almost entirely within the error bands, in addition to describing a peak of similar height and even converging to the conformal limit at large $\mu_I$.
 The TRS description, on the other hand, is not able to describe the overall behavior because a finite value cannot be assigned to the speed of sound at large isospin chemical potentials.
 This behavior can be related to the pion condensate, which vanishes at a high $\mu_I$ in the TRS, while remaining nonvanishing within the MSS prescription, as shown in {}Fig.~\ref{fig:pion_condensate}.
-This represents a very strong indication that the nonvanishing $\Delta$ at high values of $\mu_I$ obtained with the MSS is crucial to obtain the correct description in this regime.
+The persistence of the pion condensate up to high values of $\mu_I$ in the MSS shown in {}Fig.~\ref{fig:pion_condensate} might be seen as an extrapolation, where we are going beyond the validity of the effective model.
+However, even at moderate values of $\mu_I$ we can clearly see evident differences between TRS and MSS.
+As we show next, these subtle differences between the schemes at moderate $\mu_I$ are enough to capture the correct behavior for $c_s^2$ in the MSS case.
+Nonetheless, Ref.~\cite{Abbott:2024vhj} estimates the pion condensate through a subtraction of the pQCD pressure without a gap from the LQCD pressure, finding that it still contributes significantly in the $\mu_I \in [1500,3000]$ MeV region.